zhanzhenzhen/futurescript/develop.md

 bin/fus build-release
 ```

-This command is handy when you want to "find" something, for it copies all compiler files for the current version to `"c-current"` directory:
+This command is handy when you want to "find" something in compiler, for it creates a `"c-current"` directory to symlink all compiler files of the current version:

 ```bash
 bin/fus c-current